WSU-kduncan/s24cicd-aschlotterbeck/README-CD.md

 ## Demonstration

 * Proof that the CI & CD workflow work:
-  - Either in-person demonstration OR video file showing full CI / CD workflow in action

 ## Diagramming

-* Logically diagrammed steps for continuous deployment workflow __Diagram is included with project description in Part 1__
+__Diagram is included with project description in Part 1__

-## References
+References
 * ChatGPT
 * Class lectures
 * Links provided in Pilot